SeepG/Pizza_Mania/README.md

 Functionality: Users come to the website and can select their pizzas, crust and toppings and place their order.

 Instructions for use:
 It initalizes options as per customer's input.
 We have tried an MVP version with two pizzas, toppings and crust.
-We can later scale it up to have more than one pizza in one order and include drinks.
+We can later scale it up to have more than one pizza in one order, include drinks and taking credit card payment.
+If we have had more time, we could have included more classes.

 We have not used any seperate files or modules.
-Although we have used classes and methods inorder to avoid repeating codes for pizza, crust and toppings.
+Although, we have used classes and methods inorder to avoid repeating the codes for pizza, crust and toppings.

-Screenshots:
+Screenshots capture our ideation to execution stages.
+We have tried to spend more time together to get app running.

 -  Evidence of app idea brainstorming sessions